techtown-training/kubernetes-intro/exercise/exercise2.3-k8s_simple_example.md

 ls -l /var/run/secrets/kubernetes.io/serviceaccount/
 ```

 K8s also mounted special volume in our container `serviceaccount` with access credentials to talk to K8s API process.
-K8s uses this techinque a lot to mount configuration and secrets into a running container.
-We will explore this in more detail
-a bit later.
+K8s uses this technique a lot to mount configuration and secrets into a running container.
+We will explore this in more detail a bit later.

-We don't need to always run interactive sessions within container, e.g. we can execute commmand without attaching PTY:
+We don't need to always run interactive sessions within container, e.g. we can execute command without attaching PTY:

 ```
 kubectl exec my-nginx-3800858182-auusv -- /bin/ls -l